mdmtk/docs/edge/source/guide/MDM/persistence.md

 5. The MDM Agent APK(s) must be launched

 	Requirement 5 could be accomplished on most Zebra Android devices by having the customer use the StageNow Intent Setting Type to send the Android Intent(s) required to launch the MDM Agent APK(s).
-The exact Android Intent(s) that need to be sent, and the details of those Intent(s), will be specific to the MDM vendor implementation.
-The MDM vendor should define those details and communicate them to the customer so they could have that information when using StageNow to Stage a device to be managed by that MDM.
+The exact Android Intent(s) that need to be sent, and the details of those Intent(s), such as the package name and the class name of the MDM Agent, will be specific to the MDM vendor implementation.
+The MDM vendor should define those details (such as the package name and class name)and communicate them to the customer so they could have that information when using StageNow to Stage a device to be managed by that MDM.

 6. Connectivity must be established via which the MDM Agent can contact the MDM Server